 Step 1.
 Download the Keyboard Chattering Software from here.

 Step 2.
 Unzip it and start the Keyboard Chattering Software executable file from the folder.

 Step 3.
-Here in Config menu, Enable Chattering Filter and in Threshold change the value from 50 to 90 to completely fix key chatter issue.
+Here in the Config menu, Enable Chattering Filter, and in Threshold change the value from 50 to 90 to completely fix the key chatter issue.
 Click on Apply and minimize the software.
-Now this software will delete any kind of duplicate inputs or repeated characters that arises due to key chattering.
+Now, this software will delete any kind of duplicate inputs or repeated characters that arises due to key chattering.
 It can automatically filter key chattering without interfering with your work.
 I find 90ms to be the sweet spot for removing duplicate inputs even if the key chatter is on the worst side.